TheMikerik/VSB/5_semester/AJ/notes.md

   - CIP - Carriage and Insurance Paid To
   - DEQ - Delivered Ex Quay (Quay = přístav)
   - DES - Delivered Ex Ship (Ship = loď)

+## Lecture 4
+- Hokej

+### Lecture 5
+### Payments
+- Cash Before Delivery
+- Cash in Advance
+- Cash on Delivery
+- Check conversion
+- Letter of Credit (L/C)
+  - Used when there is no trust between the buyer and the seller
+  - Also used on large transactions like buying a house
+  - 2 types
+    - Revocable-credit
+    - Irrevocable-credit
+- Bill of Exchange
+  - smenka
+- Invoice
+  - faktura
+- Advice of payment
+  - Notify the customer that the payment has been sent

+### First Request
+- We are sending this after the payment has not been made on time
+- Never assume that customer has no intention of paying